Government: creating problems it says only it can fix

 "Congestion" -- doesn't that have such a bad connotation?
 Like "trade deficit" and other terms that sound really bad, "congestion" is one of many abstract concepts that big government has made Pavlovian: our conditioned reaction to them is that they're problems we must solve, and now.
 With increasing frequency we erroneously believe that only government has the resources to plan and implement solution -- and Americans don't realize that these "problems" are mythical, if not created by government itself.
 For a great example, see my entry on Thomas Friedman, who believes that the federal government must do certain things to solve the "energy crisis."

 "Congestion" will take care of itself: it's a law of nature, not merely free-market economics, that creatures will leave an area that is too densely populated for the limited resources available, or they will die.
 Now, humans don't have to die because of our exceptional physical mobility (even during the Depression, "Okies" went to California, and a few even made it to New York), and cities don't really "run out" of resources.
 If there's no housing for people to afford, if food is prohibitively expensive for them, they will leave.
 People in "congested" areas want to be there.
 They may not like it completely, but it's not bad enough that they want to leave.
 They are also capable of remaining there, by definition.
-This includes an ability to pay higher rent and food prices, the ability to deal or "put up" with crime, and depending the inconvenience of not owning a car)
+This includes an ability to pay higher rent and food prices, the ability to tolerate the level of crime, and the inconvenience of not owning a car.

 Discussing of how cities form is beyond the scope of this entry, but suffice it to say that popular cities will naturally become "congested" for the basic reason that they're loci of human activity.
 After all, if there were sufficiently high demand for goods and services outside big cities, the cities' businesses wouldn't have concentrated there in the first place.
 Simply, businesses start up in cities and not elsewhere because, preferably via the free market, they're a balance between lower transportation costs and higher resource costs (particularly housing).
 If people are to learn any principle of economics, it's that there are always trade-offs.
 For this reason you can trust the economics that Thomas Sowell teaches, because he said there are no solutions, only trade-offs.
 Clearly he'd never have made it as a politician.